• Skip to main content

 It is allowed to walk around the ruins and even enter the central tower.
 It is great to see the structure of the various houses and the stairs still standing inside the tower.

-I was really surprised by the high degree of conservation of the site.
+I was really surprised by the high level of preservation of the site.

 Broch of Gurness architecture 1